Workers' Compensation Law

 • The job-related injury is not eligible for workers’ comp

-• The employer disputes the claim based on the medical records
+• The employer disputes the employee’s claim based on the medical records

-• There was insufficient evidence to support that the injury was caused by work
+• There was insufficient evidence to support that the injury was work-related

-Appeals will first go through the local state workers’ compensation board.
-If the denial is upheld, the workers’ comp claim process may continue up to higher levels of the courts, depending on the statutes in that state.
-Appeals can often be complicated to navigate.
-A workers’ comp lawyer can make the process easier by gathering and presenting documentation and further evidence.
+Appeals will first go through the local division of workers’ compensation.
+If the denial is upheld, the workers’ comp claim process may continue up to higher levels of the courts.
+Contact a workers’ comp appeals attorney for information about the appeals process.

 Was this helpful?